-Job responsibilities and the amount of contact with the homeless vary according to the size of employer: in larger organisations staff can be mostly office-based, whereas those working for smaller employers may have frequent contact with the homeless.
-Typical duties include:
+In larger organisations, staff may be mostly office-based, whereas those working for smaller employers may have frequent contact with the homeless.

-- updating and providing information on hostel vacancies and housing rights
+- collating and providing information on hostel vacancies and housing rights

 - maintaining accurate records such as reports and meetings minutes